hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 The down jackets in our buying guide are sorted by weight and we have just selected goose down jackets with a fill power of 800 and more since they offer the best warmth-weight ratio and are considered to be lightweight down jackets.
 We have included down jackets which you can use as a 3-season down jacket as well as winter down jackets.
 The lighter jackets usually come with less down and are more suitable for warmer months or as a midlayer during the winter.

-We have not tested the down jackets in this article but those are our favourites if we were to buy a new down jacket.
-The links on this site contains affiliate links.
+We have not tested all the down jackets in this article but those are our favourites if we were to buy a new down jacket.
+The links on this site contain affiliate links.
 If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <a href="https://www.flickr.com/photos/90204224@N07/18424590651" title="best down jackets 2016"><img src="https://c2.staticflickr.com/8/7793/18424590651_c838138d3d_o.jpg" width="100%" alt="best down jackets 2016"></a>